Vlora (ship): Outcome

 With the media attention highlighting the dire situation in Albania, that country's authorities, pressured by Italy, put its ports under military control and halted all passenger trains to stem flow of emigrants.
 At the same time the Italian government offered to help the country financially (to the tune of $9 million in food) if Albania helped rein in and take back the immigrants leaving for Italy.

 Though undocumented immigration from Albania continued thereafter, it lessened in scale and was mostly organised by criminal gangs.
 They used fast motorboats to cross the strait at night and leave their paying passengers to swim to the shore.

 Later service

-According to Milaqi's account, the ship stayed in Bari's port for 45 days before his crew and himself managed to take it back to Albania (it's possible it was towed due to the heavy damage it had sustained).
+According to Milaqi's account, the ship stayed in Bari's port for 45 days before his crew and himself managed to take it back to Albania (it is possible it was towed due to the heavy damage it had sustained).
 He reportedly continued captaining the cargo ship until December 1994 and the ship was also in operation through 1995.
-The Vlora was finally de-registered in 1996 and scrapped on 17 August of the same year in the Turkish port of Aliağa.
+The Vlora was finally de-registered in 1996 and scrapped on 17 August of the same year at a scrapyard in the Turkish port of Aliağa.